KINGSABRI/BufferOverflow-Kit/README.md

 *How to use?*
 --------------
-Make sure your ruby is install.
+Make sure ruby is installed.

 **Required gems**